Pharmacology of cell excitation

 Electrodes are inserted into the buffer reservoirs on both sides of the bilayer.
 Voltage is applied, and the opening and closing of the channel can be observed, typically in the form of discrete jumps of constant magnitude that is proportional to the conductivity of the channel molecule.

 The buffer solutions usually contain salts in high concentration (~1 M), since this will yield greater currents in response to channel opening.
-Even then, the currents are typically on the order of only 1 pA.36 Additional compounds can be introduced into either chamber to examine their effect on the channel from either end.
+Even then, the currents are typically on the order of only 1 pA.36 Additional compounds—drugs, for example—can be introduced into either chamber to examine their effect on the channel from either end.

 The patch clamp technique